Chapter Five · Financial Aid

 What is the asset protection allowance?

 FAFSA shields a portion of parent assets from the formula based on the age of the older parent and family size.
-For 2024-2025, this allowance was reduced to near zero for many families under the FAFSA Simplification Act.
+For 2024-2025 the allowance was reduced to near zero for many families under the FAFSA Simplification Act.
 Check the current year's Student Aid Index formula for exact figures.

 Should I spend down my child's custodial account before filing FAFSA?

 Spending custodial funds on legitimate child expenses (computer for school, car for commuting, summer programs) before filing FAFSA reduces the reported balance.
-However, the funds must be used for the child's benefit.
-You cannot simply transfer custodial money to a parent account.
+The funds must be used for the child's benefit.
+You cannot simply transfer custodial money into a parent account.

 Do grandparent-owned 529 plans affect FAFSA?